Nonperturbative decay of bipartite discrete time crystals

-where the finite rotation angles are related to the Hamiltonian and the Floquet period as $\theta_J = -2J \tau$, $\theta_x=2h_x \tau$ and $\theta_z=2h_z \tau$.
-To compute the dynamics induced by $U(\tau)$ on a given decorated lattice in the thermodynamic limit, we use the BP-iTNS ansatz.
-Specifically, we simulate the dynamics on the $K_{2,z}$ complete bipartite graph \cite{bollobasModernGraphTheory1998}, using a tensor network state (TNS) whose structure matches that of the $K_{2,z}$ graph.
-The application of two-site gates and the measurement of expectation values is done via belief propagation (BP), which works by identifying vectorized message tensors as a rank-$1$ approximation for the environments in the tensor network~\cite{leiferQuantumGraphicalModels2008,alkabetzTensorNetworksContraction2021,sahuEfficientTensorNetwork2022, guoBlockBeliefPropagation2023,tindallEfficientTensorNetwork2024}.
+To compute the dynamics induced by $U(\tau)$ on a given decorated lattice in the thermodynamic limit, we use the BP-iTNS ansatz \cite{tindallGaugingTensorNetworks2023, tindallEfficientTensorNetwork2024, tindallConfinementTransverseField2024}.
+Specifically, we simulate the dynamics induced by the propagator in Eq.~\eqref{eq:floquet_unitary} on the $K_{2,z}$ complete bipartite graph \cite{bollobasModernGraphTheory1998}.
+This geometry corresponds to a single unit cell of the decorated lattice with periodic boundaries.
+We use a tensor network state (TNS) whose structure matches that of the $K_{2,z}$ graph.
+The application of two-site gates and the measurement of expectation values is done via belief propagation (BP), which works by identifying vectorized message tensors as a rank-$1$ approximation for the environments in the tensor network~\cite{leiferQuantumGraphicalModels2008,alkabetzTensorNetworksContraction2021,sahuEfficientTensorNetwork2022,guoBlockBeliefPropagation2023,tindallEfficientTensorNetwork2024}.
 These BP-iTNS results are exactly equivalent \cite{tindallGaugingTensorNetworks2023,tindallConfinementTransverseField2024, tindallEfficientTensorNetwork2024} to those obtained by simulating the dynamics of the full decorated lattice in the thermodynamic limit with a TNS matching the infinite lattice and optimized with BP.
 The error made by the BP approximation decreases exponentially with the size of the smallest loop in the system, making it especially suitable for the considered geometries due to the fact the decorations double the smallest loop size in the original lattice.
-Within the limitations set by the bond dimension of the iTNS and the loop corrections neglected by the BP approximation, the BP-iTNS ansatz allows us to access the dynamics induced by $U(\tau)$ on any decorated lattice structure in the thermodynamic limit.
+Within the limitations set by the bond dimension of the iTNS and the loop corrections neglected by the BP approximation, the BP-iTNS ansatz allows us to access the dynamics $U(\tau)$ on any decorated lattice structure in the thermodynamic limit.
 We picture this ansatz for the decorated hexagonal ($z=3$) and decorated square (Lieb) lattice ($z=4$) in Fig.~\ref{fig:system}(c-d).